hawkular/hawkular.github.io/src/main/jbake/content/blog/2017/02/07/hawkular-metrics-roadmap.md

 The project was updated to run on Cassandra 3.x in May ([release 0.15.0](https://github.com/hawkular/hawkular-metrics/releases/tag/0.15.0)).
 The native Grafana integration was released in July ([release 0.17.0](https://github.com/hawkular/hawkular-metrics/releases/tag/0.17.0)) and it is now an [independent project](https://github.com/hawkular/hawkular-grafana-datasource).
 And lastly, we improved the developer support by creating distributions that include Metrics, Alerting and Cassandra pre-deployed inside Wildlfly to make it extremely simple to download and get the project running.

-The pre-computed aggregates were postponed to this year due to te major work done for compressing data at rest released in October ([release 0.20.0](https://github.com/hawkular/hawkular-metrics/releases/tag/0.20.0)).
+The pre-computed aggregates were postponed to this year due to the major work done for compressing data at rest released in October ([release 0.20.0](https://github.com/hawkular/hawkular-metrics/releases/tag/0.20.0)).
 The histogram metrics were also carried-over to this year.

 **Roadmap - 2017**